- Helpful practical domain registering tips for businesses

-Imagine the sinking feeling in your stomach when you realize a disgruntled ex-employee, business competitor, or website developer with whom you are in a contract dispute has taken down, hijacked or redirected your website by obtaining control of your domain name.
+Now imagine the sinking feeling in your stomach when you realize a disgruntled ex-employee, business competitor, or website developer with whom you are in a contract dispute has taken down, hijacked or redirected your website by obtaining control of your name.
 Unfortunately, these situations are possible if you do not take necessary precautions to protect your domain name.
 Consider these domain protection tips for protecting your digital property.

 What is cybersquatting